-Tina can often be heard to say let’s ‘skim off the fat’ in order to support a deeper understanding of what is the root cause of personal challenges.
+Tina can often be heard saying let’s ‘skim off the fat’ in order to support a deeper understanding of what is the root cause of personal challenges.
 With this knowledge Tina shares her philosophy and approach to acknowledging, accepting and releasing emotional ties that no longer serve an individual all while shifting ones mindset to re-frame and reclaim their emotional balance and well-being.

 Tina’s Yoga and Mindfulness/Meditation training and experience includes: